inovex/justcause/docs/index.rst

 JustCause
 =========

-Comparing algorithms for causality analysis in a fair and just way.

 Evaluating causal inference methods in a scientifically thorough way is a cumbersome and error-prone task.
 To foster good scientific practice **JustCause** provides a framework to easily:

-1. evaluate your method using common data sets like IHDP, IBM ACIC and others;
+1. evaluate your method using common data sets like IHDP, IBM ACIC, and others;
 2. create synthetic data sets with a generic but standardized approach;
 3. benchmark your method against several baseline and state-of-the-art methods.

+Our *cause* is to develop a framework that allows you to compare methods for causal inference in a fair and *just* way.
 JustCause is a work in progress and new contributors are always welcome.

 Contents